threefoldfoundation/www_threefold_farming/content/page/get_3node/productData/product1/product1.md

 title: Simple and Secure
 img : ''
 ---
 No technical knowledge required.
-Comes pre-installed with Zero OS which automatically registers your node's capacity on the ThreeFold Grid.
+Comes pre-installed with ThreeFold’s operating system – Zero-OS, which automatically registers your 3Node to the Threefold Grid.